Merkel says Novichok poisoning of Russia’s Navalny was attempted murder | DW | 02.09.2020

 Germany's Chancellor Merkel called the Navalny case "attempted murder with a nerve agent" adding that she expected Moscow to explain its position.
 Navalny was flown to Berlin for treatment after falling ill in Russia.

-Angela Merkel described "shocking information" that showed "beyond a doubt" that the apparent poisoning of Alexei Navalny was "an attempted murder with nerve agent" after a toxicology test in Germany showed that the opposition leader had been targeted with Novichok.
+Angela Merkel said there was "shocking information" that showed "beyond a doubt" that the apparent poisoning of Alexei Navalny was "an attempted murder with nerve agent" after a toxicology test in Germany showed that the opposition leader had been targeted with Novichok.

 Merkel said Navalny was "the victim of a crime intended to silence him."
 She said the gravity of that fact made it important for her to "take a clear stance."